twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/postscript-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 The mind fears dukkha and likes (love) sukha.
 When dukkha vedanā arises, it knows at the legs (in sitting) and not able to bear the pain it moves to the tip of the nostril.
 Knowing these (dukkha and sukha) to and fro is knowing impermanence (this is not the same as U Candima’s Scales like meditation—see above the instruction of U Candima).
 If you follow them to the end, mind and form cease at the same time.
 The mind becomes peaceful and happy.
 This arrives at cittānupassanā-satipaṭṭhāna, from dukkha into sukha (i.e., into sotāpanna).

-Knowing the tip of the nostril is kāyapassanā (i.e., breath meditation), knowing feeling (vedanā) arising is vedanā-satipaṭṭhāna, and then the feeling nature of nāma dhamma will come to ending—and arrive at cittasatipaṭṭhāna (from where one continues to become a once-returner, non-returner and arahant, see Sayadaw’s practice and realization).
+Knowing the tip of the nostril is kāyapassanā (i.e., breath meditation), knowing feeling (vedanā) arising is vedanā-satipaṭṭhāna, and then the feeling nature of nāma dhamma will come to ending—and arrive at cittasatipaṭṭhāna (from there one continues to become a once-returner, non-returner and arahant, see Sayadaw’s practice and realization).

 Stiffness, tension, etc., are non-existent dhammas.
 Nāma feeling is an existing dhamma.
 When you arrive cittasatipaṭṭhāna, your destination (good existence—sugati) is stable.
 You have to practice becoming stable destinations (gati).
 Work hard!
 Be patient with vedanā and attack kilesa.
 If you have patience (i.e., khanti) will attain Nibbāna.